Medications That Can Increase the Risk of Dementia: Anticholinergics

 We explain:

-• Why these medications cause dementia symptoms
+• Why do these medications cause dementia symptoms

 • Which medications are anticholinergics